tonesto7/homebridge-smartthings/README.md

   * Some devices, mainly Virtual Switches, only have the Switch Capability and are in the "All Switches".
  * If you select the same device in multiple categories it will only be shown once in HomeKit, so you can safely check them all in all groups.
  * If a device isn't listed, let me know by submitting an issue on GitHub.
+* If using PubNub for updates, scroll down and enter the Subscription Key, Publish Key and a channel name.
+The channel can be named anything, but it must match between the SmartApp installation and the config.json for homebridge.
 * Tap Done and then Done.

 ### Homebridge Installation